-This project could be considered a digital transformation, taking a well established business process, previously communicated through documents and manuals and effectively turning it into an application to assist all stakeholders.
+This project was a digital transformation, taking a well-established business process, previously communicated through documents and manuals and effectively turning it into an application to assist all stakeholders.

-The Catalog had already improved users access to information across the company.
-People were able to find the information for their assets, and for related analogs quickly and easily.
+- The client was already benefiting from the Catalog which improved users access to information across the company.
+People were able to find the information for their assets, and for related analogues quickly and easily.

 - Tracker provided a clear view of what deliverables are required at each step of the process, who is responsible, and whether the documents had been provided.